bdelacretaz/sling-adaptto-2016/README.md

 ## Dynamic HTTP request routing via the "selector" Sling instance
 This routing is driven by the _selector_ Sling processor instance, that a Lua script configured in the _reddr_ HTTP front-end service calls to find out which processor to proxy the request to.

-Like all our processors, this _selector_ can be called by adding a _Sling-Worker-Role_ header to a request on port 81, so the following two requests explain why the _fileserver_ and _default_ processors are used for the above requests:
+Like all our processors, this _selector_ can be called by adding a _Sling-Processor-Role_ header to a request on port 81, so the following two requests explain why the _fileserver_ and _default_ processors are used for the above requests:

-    curl -H Sling-Worker-Role:selector http://${H}:81/tmp/test.tidy.json
+    curl -H Sling-Processor-Role:selector http://${H}:81/tmp/test.tidy.json
     fileserver

-    curl -H Sling-Worker-Role:selector http://${H}:81/tmp/test.html
+    curl -H Sling-Processor-Role:selector http://${H}:81/tmp/test.html
     default

 The _selector_ processor replies with just one word which is the name of the processor to use, driven by the usual Sling script resolution rules, enhanced with some method and resource type selection described below.
-This is implemented in our `worker-selector` bundle.
+This is implemented in our `processor-selector` bundle.

 ## Routing test scenario, continued